erkac/f5-bigip-letsencrypt/README.md

 # F5 BIG-IP and Let's Encrypt

-As many customer ask me how to integrate BIG-IP with Let's Encrypt in order to automate issuing of SSL/TLS Certs.
+As many of my customers ask me how to integrate BIG-IP with Let's Encrypt in order to automate issuing of SSL/TLS Certs.
 I decided to put all my notes from the procedure here.

 This document is based on this [article](https://wiki.lnxgeek.org/doku.php/howtos:let_s_encrypt_-_how_to_issue_certificates_from_a_bigip) and all kudos should go to the original author.